-As soon as a student is aware that they will be absent from a clinical placement day or scheduled learning activity, they should ensure that both their supervisor and the relevant Student Coordinator/Course Administrator are advised of that fact by email.
-This is a matter of professional responsibility.
+As soon as a student is aware that they will be absent from clinical placement, they should advise their supervisor and the relevant Student Coordinator/Course Administrator.

 Students with unsatisfactory attendance will be identified in their Clinical Participation Assessment.

 Phase 2 Attendance Guidelines